Skip to content

 Returns all data reference to this instruction

-Returns all enum reference to this instruction
+Returns all data write reference to this instruction

-Check if the instruction has a call target
+Check if the instruction has a call target (namely code refs on a function entrypoint)

-mnemonic: str cached property
+mnemonic cached property

 Return the mnemonic for the instruction.